picholasnaridon/giphy/README.md

-Little React App built to get and display Gifs using the[Giphy API](https://developers.giphy.com/).
+Little React App built to get and display Gifs using the [Giphy API](https://developers.giphy.com/).